quantmind/d3-view/docs/model.md

 ### model.$emit (eventName, [data])

-Propagate an event up the chain of [parent](./modelparent) models.
+Propagate an event up the chain of [parent](#modelparent) models.
 This method is used by models to communicate back to the parent when something of interest happens.
 This is the custom event system of d3-view.
-Parent models that needs to listent to a given event must implement a function ``eventName`` prefixed by ``$``.
+Parent models that need to listen to a given event must implement a function ``eventName`` prefixed by ``$``.
 For example:
 ```javascript
 model.$emit('something')
 ```
-In order to receive the event, a parent model must implement the ``$something``
+In order to receive the ``something`` event, a parent model must implement the ``$something``
-listnener:
+listener:
 ```javascript
 {
     $something (data) {